 Do YOU know how to enroll to IMAT 2021?
 Do you know the whole application process, the exam date, the rules, and how to proceed once you have sat the IMAT?

 If you want to study medicine in Italy in English, the application is not always straightforward and can at times be confusing.
 All of us at MEDschool.it get loads of questions regarding many of the steps involved; that is why we decided to write a short guide explaining how to enroll to IMAT 2021 and study medicine in Italy, step by step.

-Official dates for 2021 are not yet released, so this article provides an estimation of the application timeline based on previous years’ dates.
+Some official dates for 2021 are released, and others not yet, so this article provides an estimation of the application timeline based on previous years’, where we don’t have the exact dates.